Doth-J/DockerForge/README.md

 - The `src` folder containing the code.
 - The `Dockefile` for building the docker image.
-- (_Optionally_) the `config` file for runtime configuring.
+- (_Optionally_) The `config` file for runtime configuration.
-- (_Optionally_) the `.env` file for setting environmental variables.
+- (_Optionally_) The `.env` file for setting environmental variables.
-- (_Optionally_) the `docker-compose.yaml` for creating a Docker service stack.
+- (_Optionally_) The `docker-compose.yaml` for creating a Docker service stack.

-Dockerforge aims to automate the production of these files, offering also scaffolded templates for the supported programming languages.
-This can help minize from idea, to development and production phases and reduce time required to dockerize your implementation.
+Dockerforge intends to automate the creation of these files while also providing scaffolded templates for the various programming languages.
+This can help you shorten the time it takes to go from idea to development to production and reduce the time required to dockerize your application.

 ## **Installation** ⚡